Daniel217957/Evaluating-a-Manufacturing-Process/README.md

 A CROSS JOIN was used to attach the computed control limits (UCL and LCL) to every row without losing or reshaping any of the main query's data.
 ## Result
+The result displayed: operator, row_number, height, avg_height, stddev_height, ucl, lcl, alert and ordered by the item_no (as highlighted in the query).

+The alert column read "True" for products that fell outside the acceptable range limit (below the LCL or above the UCL) and "False" for items that were in range.
+View the results [here]